CROSS BORDER CONVERSION AND MERGER (part 3)

 TAKING OVER CONTROL OF A CURACAO COMPANY THROUGH A FOREIGN COURT DECISION

-According to Curacao private international law, the appointment and dismissal of board members of a company as well as decisions limiting their powers is governed by the laws of the jurisdiction under which the company is incorporated.
-Accordingly, the appointment and dismissal of a board member of a Curacao limited liability company (NV or BV) as well as any limitation in respect of his powers must take place in accordance with Curacao law.
+The powers of a foreign appointee will not be recognized According to Curacao private international law, the appointment and dismissal of board members of a company as well as decisions limiting their powers is governed by the laws of the jurisdiction under which the company is incorporated.
+Accordingly, the appointment and dismissal of a board… Continue reading TAKING OVER CONTROL OF A CURACAO COMPANY THROUGH A FOREIGN COURT DECISION

 CONFLICTING INTERESTS IN CURACAO INSOLVENCY LAW (part 8)